Drifting by car, an adrenaline-pumping maneuver for true professionals

 How many cars participate

 There is no minimum or maximum number of participants allowed .
-The car record at the start was recorded in 2017, on the occasion of the race that celebrated the 90th anniversary of the first edition of the Mille Miglia.
+The record number of cars present at the start was recorded in 2017, during the race celebrating the 90th anniversary of the first edition of the Mille Miglia.

 How and what to win

-As this is a regularity race, the first prize goes to whoever deviates the least from the established travel time.
+Since it is a regularity race, the first prize goes to the person who deviates the least from the established travel time.
 Arriving early or late, in fact, involves the assignment of penalties.
-Whoever collects fewer penalties is the winner and wins the first prize, symbolic but very prestigious: a cup that faithfully reproduces that of the classic Mille Miglia .
+Whoever collects the fewest penalties is the winner and is awarded the first prize, symbolic but very prestigious: a cup that faithfully reproduces that of the classic Mille Miglia .

 When the Mille Miglia 2022 will take place

 The 2022 edition of the Mille Miglia will be number 40 since the race was reborn as a historic car race.
 The competition will take place from 15 to 18 June .
-In first stage , the competitors will start from Brescia and arrive in Cervia - Milano Marittima; in second stage they will cross central Italy, passing through San Marino and Norcia and landing in Rome; in third , instead, they will go up north through Tuscany, until reaching Parma; finally, in the fourth will compete in tests in the circuit of varano de 'Melegari, to then reach the Autodromo Nazionale Monza via Salsomaggiore and Pavia.
+In first stage , the competitors will depart from Brescia and arrive in Cervia – Milano Marittima; in the second stage they will cross central Italy, passing through San Marino and Norcia and arriving in Rome; in the third , instead, they will go up north through Tuscany, until reaching Parma; finally, in the fourth they will compete in some tests on the Varano de' Melegari circuit, to then reach the Autodromo Nazionale Monza via Salsomaggiore and Pavia.

 Gift ideas for Formula 1 fans